-Music may be how children enter the doors of the Community Center, but once here it is so much more.
-Our vision is that in a neighborhood with 25+ languages spoken, cultural differences, and challenges, music is the universal language.
+Music may be how children enter the doors, but once they are here, it is so much more!
+Harmony KC's vision is that in a neighborhood with 25+ languages spoken, cultural differences, and challenges, music is the universal language.
 It is the vehicle to growing a stronger community with thriving families through increased access to prevention services focused on mental health and well-being of children.
 Key activities are:

 - Free instruments and lessons in a variety of ensembles